Acute bronchitis

 Treatment

 Most people DO NOT need antibiotics for acute bronchitis caused by a virus.
-The infection will almost always go away on its own within 1 week.
+The infection will almost always go away on its own within 1 week, though a mild cough may persist for up to 3 weeks.
 Doing these things may help you feel better:

-- Take aspirin or acetaminophen if you have a fever.
-DO NOT give aspirin to children.
+• Take aspirin or acetaminophen if you have a fever.
+DO NOT give aspirin to people under age 18.

 Certain medicines that you can buy without a prescription can help break up or loosen mucus.
 Look for the word "guaifenesin" on the label.
-Ask the pharmacist for help finding it.
+If needed, ask the pharmacist for help finding it.

 If your symptoms do not improve or if you are wheezing, your provider may prescribe an inhaler to open your airways.